andrefpf/python_sockets/README.md

   "FILENAME" is the preffix of the files to be created.
   "PATH" is the directory you want to save the created files

+# Execute
+  To run the server just type in a terminal:
+  `
+  python server.py
+  `

+  If you want to run a simple (and not very functional) client in order to test this you can type in another terminal:
+  `
+  python client.py
+  `

 # What you must deliver after the challenge is completed:

 ## 1) Source code of everything that was developed, whether the software is working or not;